sammagnum/swedule/README.md

    1. schedule may shifts from multiple teams
 1. Swe can request time off

+## Register/Create Team
+1. Teamlead added to application by admin
+1. Teamlead registers and declares teamnames and its members emails and passwords
+   1. Only teamleads should be able to register
+   1. Swe are to be registered by teamleads
+   1. Teamlead enables checkbox if they are also a member (creates a normal swe user seperate from team lead)
+1. Teamlead submits registration

 ## SWE
 1. Can view schedule
    1. In timezone of browser/system